vdclab/vdclab-wiki/BioInfo3D.md

 ## User Notes

 - The database is essentially a repository for protein analysis tools.
-- protein-protein and protein-RNA interaction datasets can be accessed from the "Datasets" page.
+- Protein-protein and protein-RNA interaction datasets can be accessed from the "Datasets" page.

 ## Citation